yuhao-yang/nlp_project/README.md

 ```sh
 $ git status
 ```
-You should see the change in local branch is ready to commit.
+You should see the change in directory is ready to commit to local branch.

-Push to remote branch with comment:
+Add comment and commit in local branch:
 ```sh
 $ git commit -m "Your comment message"
 ```